 Intrinsic motivation, on the other hand, is what drives you, regardless of results.
 I write, for example, because I must.
 Sure, I hope that I can make a career out of it, but even when it doesn’t earn me anything, I write.
 When you exercise, because you want to feel good from the inside, because you want to feel the vitality and health pulsing through you, that’s intrinsic.
 When you strive on to save a marriage, be there for your kids, or your friends because you value those relationships, that is inner motivation.
 When we are driven by intrinsic motivation, while the road isn’t any easier, it’s certainly more bearable.
 Because you know why you are doing what you are doing.
 You know why you are putting in the effort or waiting for the right time.
 You know why whatever pain you are going through may be worth it.
 Intrinsic motivation makes the struggle less gloomy.

 As I’ve been going through challenges, often feeling very down, stressing out enough that it gave me a bit of insomnia, I never lost sight of it being the right thing.
 I had to go through this phase, in order to grow.
 I had to face challenges so that I would be out of the rut I was in.
-And I’d to rise to these challenges so that I can take that one more step towards fulfilling my potential.
+And I had to rise to these challenges so that I can take that one more step towards fulfilling my potential.
 Because our potential isn’t finite either.
 It can grow or shrink to accommodate our ambitions and drive.
-Intrinsic motivation can be that all important glimmer of hope.
+Intrinsic motivation can be that all-important glimmer of hope.
 When nothing seems to work, that’s what you can hold on to.
 You can keep telling yourself, to keep moving, one step at a time, because you know you are moving in the right direction.
 It may work, or it may not, but the journey – when fueled by the right motivation – will give its own rewards.
 You learn and you grow, and when you come out on the other side, your potential will have grown that little bit more.

 ACTION YOU CAN TAKE TODAY: